Neema Barnette: Career

-In 2003, Barnette directed her first feature film, an adaptation of Civil Brand, she told the Los Angeles Times it was inspired by the original screenplay by Preston A Whitmore II and by an urban women's prison tale.
-Even after her mother passed, she encouraged Barnette to continue pursuing the film.
-Once the movie was completed, it earned many awards and played film festivals like Sundance, the American Film Institute, and the American Black Film Festival in Miami where “Civil Brand” won the $15,000 Blockbuster audience award.
+In 2003, Barnette directed her first feature film, Civil Brand.
+She told the Los Angeles Times it was inspired by the original screenplay by Preston A Whitmore II and an urban women's prison tale.
+The shoot was extremely difficult, with members of cast and crew coming down with pneumonia, leading to production being shut down for a year.
+Before her mother died, she encouraged Barnette to continue pursuing the film.
+Once the movie was completed, it earned many awards and played film festivals like Sundance, the American Film Institute, and the American Black Film Festival in Miami where Civil Brand won the $15,000 Blockbuster audience award.

 Her most recent feature film is Woman Thou Art Loosed: On the 7th Day (2012), her 11th movie and third for theatrical release.
 The film is a thriller and family drama following the story of a marriage on the rocks, which received an NAACP Image Award Nomination for Best Independent Feature in 2012.
 Barnette directed two episodes of Being Mary Jane: "Hot Seat" and "Don't Call It A Comeback" (2015 - Season 3).
 Barnette is the Executive Producer of Black History Mini Docs, 90 second videos featuring the stories of African-American heroes and she-roes, as well as daily tributes which are posted on Facebook, Twitter & Pinterest.

 In 2009 Barnette directed a gospel musical film, "Heaven Ain't Hard to Find," starring Kim Whitley, Cliff Powell and Reed McCants, where it previewed on platforms on HBO and BET.

-In 2016, she joined the series, Queen Sugas as director and producer.
+In 2016, she joined the series Queen Sugar as director and producer.